SuzuyaBish/catering-monorepo/README.md

 If you do not have the Flutter SDK follow the instructions for your operating system [here](https://docs.flutter.dev/get-started/install).

-## Catering Web Install & Run Instructions
+## Catering Web && CMS Install & Run Instructions

 1. Clone the repo: